 - Selecting the Share icon next to the site name:

-After selecting the sites to share, a re-share is initiated by clicking Update or Save Draft at the top right in the post Edit view:
+After updates have been made to your original post, and you are currently sharing that post to a specific set of other sites, a re-share is initiated by clicking Update or Save Draft at the top right in the post Edit view:

 - Elementor data (layout)